 The Edgewater’s beautiful ice rink is one of the best places to go for ice skating plus a beautiful view!
-Admission for the rink is $7 for adults and $4 for children ages 5-12.
-You can bring your own skates or rent skates from the Edgewater’s own Ice House for $3 per pair.
+You can bring your own skates or rent skates from the Edgewater’s own Ice House.
 Although it’s a small ice rink and can get a little crowded during busier nights, it is absolutely worth the trip for the gorgeous view of the Capitol and Lake Mendota while you skate.
 Plus, the rink itself is surrounded by festive décor and there’s nothing quite like skating in a rink surrounded by twinkly lights to get you in the holiday spirit!

 Every year, Olin Park puts on a beautiful drive-through holiday lights display that is truly magical!
 The lights turn on at 4:00 PM each evening through January 2nd.
 A company in the Madison area sponsors each display and there are always several fun Madison-themed displays as well (think Bucky and the state capitol building).
 This event is perfect for those freezing winter days where you want to enjoy some festive fun from the comfort of your own heated car.
 Admission for the lights display is free and you even get a sweet treat at the end.